meriem-gdr/pixel-app/README.md

-# Welcome to my Pixel app 👋
+# Welcome to my Pixels App 👋